tidychangepoint: a unified framework for analyzing changepoint detection in univariate time series

 1.3 Our contribution

 In this paper, we present several substantive improvements to the existing state-of-the-art.
-First, the tidychangepoint package provides functionality that makes working with existing changepoint detection algorithms in a tidyverse-compliant syntax easy (Section 3).
+First, the tidychangepoint package (Baumer et al. 2024) provides functionality that makes working with existing changepoint detection algorithms in a tidyverse-compliant syntax easy (Section 3).
 This reduces friction for users already comfortable working within the tidyverse.
 Second, the architecture of the package is easily extended to incorporate new changepoint detection algorithms (Section 4), new parametric models (Section 5), and new penalized objective functions (Section 6).
 Indeed, our careful separation of these three essential elements of changepoint detection is in and of itself clarifying.
 To the best of our knowledge, tidychangepoint is the first R package to make genetic algorithms for changepoint detection first-class citizens, and the flexible design allows models and penalty functions to be mixed-and-matched freely.
 We illustrate the utility of the package in Section 2 and Section 7 and conclude in Section 8.

 2 Example of tidychangepoint applied to MLB